 The centre for protection against violence offers support, as well as psychological and legal assistance to girls and women that are affected by any kind of violence.
 Discussion groups, as well as house visits give the women the opportunity to exchange their personal experiences regarding FGM, but also talk about problems and concerns in their daily lifes.

-Until now, the organisation has reached more than 800.000 people in Burkina Faso.
-Since the founding of Association Bangr Nooma (ABN), more than 33.000 girls have verifiably been saved from FGM.
+So far, the organisation has reached over one million people in Burkina Faso.
+Since the foundation of Association Bangr Nooma (ABN), more than 33.000 girls have been saved from genital mutilation.

-- FGM is no longer a taboo topic, the society is more aware of the consequences.
+- FGM is no longer a taboo topic; society is generally more aware of the consequences of FGM.

 Project leader: Rakieta Poyga